Knowing what to eat in Greece is a matter of seeking for local, traditional specialties and trying out as many versions of those as you can.

 Most people already know souvlaki, the mouth-watering tender meat skewers.

-Gyros, the most popular street food in Greece, doesn’t need any special introduction.
+Gyros, the most popular street food in Athens and in many other corners of Greece, doesn’t need any special introduction.

 Moussaka, traditional Greek dish based on minced-meat, potatoes and vegetables, is heavenly delicious (although you should be cautious when ordering it during the hot season).